Wild Brauer classes via prismatic cohomology: Introduction

-The following theorem, whose proof is inspired by~\cite{NewtonaboveHodge}, proves a more general result, which should be thought of as a ``Newton-above-Hodge" statement and may be of independent interest. \begin{theorem} Let $\mathcal X$ be a smooth proper model of $X$ with special fibre $Y$.
+The following theorem, whose proof is inspired by~\cite{NewtonaboveHodge}, proves a more general result, which should be thought of as a ``Newton-above-Hodge" statement and may be of independent interest. \begin{theorem} Let $\mathcal X$ be a smooth proper model of $X$ with special fibre $Y$ and let $h^{i,j}=\Dim_{\mathbb C_p}(\H^j(X,\Omega^i_{X/\mathbb C_p}))$.
 Assume that \ref{eq : equalityhodgenumber} holds.
-Then \end{theorem} \begin{remark} This is a continuation of Remark \ref{rmk : everythingisdifficult}.
-If one wants to study $\Ker(\varphi-d^{n-1}: \H^{n}(\mathcal X_{\Ocp},\Delta/p)\rightarrow \H^{n}(\mathcal X_{\Ocp},\Delta/p))$ for an arbitrary value of $n$ and prove that it has small dimension, Theorem \ref{thm : HodgevsNewton} is not enough, since the sum of Hodge numbers appearing there is too small to use the arguments in Lemma \ref{lem : d-fixedpoints}.
-It seems likely that to get that the dimension of $\Ker(\varphi-d^{n-1}: \H^n(\mathcal X_{\Ocp},\Delta/p)\rightarrow \H^n(\mathcal X_{\Ocp},\Delta/p))$ is small for bigger $n$, one needs extra conditions on $p$, as shown in Example \ref{ex : margherita^3}.
-This seems to be compatible with the results in \cite{FKW}. \end{remark}
+Then \end{theorem}